 Law enforcement officers and school administrators should work together to implement systems of support to address juvenile delinquent behavior when possible; and

-n instances determines that charges should be filed, law enforcement is required to notify the school principal that charges have been filed.
+In instances where charges are filed, “local law-enforcement authorities shall report, and the principal or his designee and the division superintendent shall receive such reports, wherever committed, by students enrolled at the school if the offense would be a felony if committed by an adult or would be a violation of the Drug Control Act (§ 54.1-3400 et seq.) and occurred on a school bus, on school property, or at a school-sponsored activity, or would be an adult misdemeanor involving any incidents described in clauses (i) through (viii) of subsection A, and whether the student is released to the custody of his parent or, if 18 years of age or more, is released on bond.”

 Families as Partners

 Creating a positive school climate requires involving families and creating a welcoming atmosphere to ensure their participation.
 Today’s families are not necessarily traditional, composed of two parents and siblings.
-They often include stepparents, grandparents, aunts, uncles, stepchildren, and sometimes friends.
-School board policy sshould allow for non-traditional families and allows the family to designate who is to be considered a “parent” within the student’s family structure and within the boundaries of the law.
+They often include stepparents, grandparents, aunts, uncles, stepchildren, and sometimes friends as caregivers.
+School board policy acknowledges non-traditional families and allows the family to designate who is to be considered a “parent” within the student’s family structure and within the boundaries of the law.
 Families should be involved in the analysis of data to inform developing policies and practices to improve conditions for learning.
 They have a right to be informed and participate in decisions affecting their individual child and to access grievance procedures, which are addressed in Student and Parent Rights section of this document.

 Section 22.1-279.3., of The Code of Virginia sets forth the duty of each parent of a student enrolled in a public school to assist the school in enforcing the standards of student conduct and compulsory school attendance.
-Parents are required to sign and return a statement acknowledging the receipt of the school board’s standards of student conduct, use of directory information, family life education participation, and acceptable technology use.
+Parents are required to sign and return a statement acknowledging the receipt of the school board’s standards of student conduct.
 Parents are also required to notify the school upon registration of a student, information concerning criminal convictions or delinquency adjudications for any offense listed in subsection G of § 16.1-260.

 Recognizing the partnership between schools and families in making schools safe, effective learning environments and in promoting the social-emotional development of children is important.
-The policy should emphasize the significance of positive communication between families and educators and outline rights and responsibilities for communication regarding topics, such as bullying, student progress, attendance, school calendars, technology use, student assistance programs, and prevention and intervention programs.
+The policy should emphasize the significance of positive communication between families and educators and outline rights and responsibilities for communication regarding topics, such as dress and grooming, bullying, student progress, attendance, school calendars, technology use, student assistance programs, and prevention and intervention programs.
 Outlining avenues for families to communicate their concerns, to provide suggestions, and to access information regarding their children can help create a positive partnership between families and schools, thus strengthening the school community.
 Providing families with avenues of communication and access to proactive approaches in the conduct policy can re-frame the relationship regarding student conduct and create partners instead of adversaries when incidents arise.

 Professional Teaching Staff